GipsonRahul/ProjectManagementSystem/src/README.md

 Start debugging the project by hitting the `F5` key in Visual Studio Code.
 Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Start Debugging` green arrow button.

 - `Teams workbench` is the default debug configuration.
 Using this configuration, you can install the SPFx app within Teams context as a Teams app.
-- `Hosted workbench`.
-You need to navigate to [launch.json](../.vscode/launch.json), replace `enter-your-SharePoint-site` with your SharePoint site, eg. `https://{your-tenant-name}.sharepoint.com/sites/{your-team-name}/_layouts/workbench.aspx`.
-You can also use root site if you haven't created one, eg. `https://{your-tenant-name}.sharepoint.com/_layouts/workbench.aspx`.

 ## Minimal Path to Awesome